How to develop self awareness in the workplace

-Self awareness is the ability to know yourself beyond your thoughts, knowledge, performance, skills, beliefs, and attitude.
+Self-awareness is the ability to know yourself beyond your thoughts, knowledge, performance, skills, beliefs, and attitude.
 Self-awareness is knowing yourself on a deeper emotional and internal level.
 Just awareness can be external, self-awareness is always internal.
-Self-awareness helps you understand what is important for your self, your values, realizing why you are emotional, being self aware about what gives meaning to your life and work.
+Self-awareness helps you understand what is important for yourself, and your values, realize why you are emotional, being self-aware about what gives meaning to your life and work.

 For example, when you receive feedback from your boss you may receive new awareness about areas for improvement.
-When you have a new idea or when you learn a new insight about yourself.
+When you have a new idea or when you learn new insights about yourself.

-- The first and most important area to develop self awareness in the workplace is to ‘’hire self aware talent’’.
-In our company our recruitment team’s main goal to place candidates for companies is to find self aware talent in the market.
-The reason is because once a candidate you plan to hire is more self aware, he/she is more likely to stay in the company long term.
-The company culture, the values and the vision will be more in line with the candidate because he/she knows himself at a deeper level.
-This means you need to develop your HR’s self awareness and interpersonal skills so they can hire self aware talent.
+- The first and most important area to develop self-awareness in the workplace is to ‘’hire self-aware talent’’.
+In our company, our recruitment team’s main goal to place candidates for companies is to find self-aware talent in the market.
+The reason is that once a candidate you plan to hire is more self-aware, he/she is more likely to stay in the company long term.
+The company culture, values, and vision will be more in line with the candidate because he/she knows himself at a deeper level.
+This means you need to develop your HR’s self-awareness and interpersonal skills so they can hire self-aware talent.

-- Get a coach: the main raison coaching is so powerful is because good coaches ask good questions.
-These questions provides space and time for the coachee to think.
-The space that is created to think for the coachee is necessary to allow self awareness to happen.
-That self awareness creates new insight and potential behavioural changes.
-Behaviors, mindsets and attitudes can be changed in as fast as one coaching session which can transform relationships and performance.
+- Get a coach: the main reason coaching is so powerful is because good coaches ask good questions.
+These questions provide space and time for the coachee to think.
+The space that is created to think for the coachee is necessary to allow self-awareness to happen.
+That self-awareness creates new insight and potential behavioral changes.
+Behaviors, mindsets, and attitudes can be changed in as fast as one coaching session which can transform relationships and performance.

-- Attend workshops that are facilitated instead of just teaching style workshops: most workshops in companies are skills based such as learning coaching skills, sales skills, presentation skills.
+- Attend workshops that are facilitated instead of just teaching style workshops: most workshops in companies are skills-based such as learning coaching skills, sales skills, and presentation skills.
 Skills are often developed through learning methodologies.
-Skills are important but a skill does not always lead to higher awareness.
+Skills are important but skill does not always lead to higher awareness.
 Therefore when you choose a teacher, choose someone who facilitates.
 A facilitator can raise a group dynamic and stimulate discussion that can lead to higher awareness.
-Often when I work with international leadership teams I facilitate discussion instead of only teach.
+Often when I work with international leadership teams I facilitate discussion instead of only teaching.
 The reason is, is because 1st I don’t have all the answers and second if you have 10 leaders in a room, imagine how much they can learn from each other from their own sharing and experience.
-As an experienced facilitator, you can increase the learning by stimulating them to share and ask thought provoking questions.
+As an experienced facilitator, you can increase the learning by stimulating them to share and ask thought-provoking questions.

 - Get a mentor: a mentor typically provides advice and insight.
 They share their learning from experience.
 In companies what typically works well is when you run a workshop to have participants in the room choose their mentor/peer buddy amongst other participants in the room.
 Peers can also mentor each other if the trust is high enough.

 - Practice mindfulness: some companies have small mindfulness rooms or meditation rooms.
 These rooms are blocked from all noise and distractions for employees simply to wind down.
-When you had a difficult meeting or a conflict or you are stressed out, mindfulness can help you reflect on your behavior, your emotions and how you best respond to a situation.
-When you practice mindfulness you are not attached to what happened, you start to observer what happened.
-In that space awareness happens and this awareness allows your managers and leaders make better decicions moving forward.
+When you had a difficult meeting or a conflict or you are stressed out, mindfulness can help you reflect on your behavior, your emotions, and how you best respond to a situation.
+When you practice mindfulness you are not attached to what happened, you start to observe what happened.
+In that space, awareness happens and this awareness allows your managers and leaders to make better decisions moving forward.

 - Tea time: I remember back in 2012 in China I was running a Suited Monk workshop for one of the largest chemical manufacturers in the world.
 Upon asking how they promote trust and collaboration in the organization the HR leader told me they have weekly tea time.
-In tea time they discuss about their family life, their personal struggles and the difficulties they face.
-As a result, the engagement and trust in the team is very high because they get to know each other on a deeper level.
+In tea time they discuss their family life, their personal struggles, and the difficulties they face.
+As a result, the engagement and trust in the team are very high because they get to know each other on a deeper level.
 How does this link to self-awareness?
-When you hear other people share their experience you start reflecting on your own life and how it applies to you.
+When you hear other people share their experiences you start reflecting on your own life and how it applies to you.
 By hearing stories and solutions to the problems you are likely to make changes in your own life.
-This happens because during those tea time discussions you raise awareness about where you can improve in your life, your relationships and your work.
+This happens because during those tea-time discussions you raise awareness about where you can improve in your life, your relationships, and your work.
 The added benefit is trust and higher engagement in the company.

 - Get experience: this one is my personal favorite.
 From my own experience as a leader, then an entrepreneur in China for 10 years I can say that experience brings the most awareness.
-Experience is a powerful way which will tell you what is working and what is not working.
+Experience is a powerful way that will tell you what is working and what is not working.
 That awareness is needed in order to progress in your life and career.
-For example a manager may think he/she is not capable of leading team because of lack of experience or knowledge or any other reason.
-But it’s only through experience that you gain awareness whether leading people or leading a new project suits you.
-For this reason job rotation is very powerful because you get exposed to different skills, different processes which then in turns helps you to get to know yourself on a deeper level.
+For example, a manager may think he/she is not capable of leading a team because of a lack of experience or knowledge or any other reason.
+But it’s only through experience that you gain awareness of whether leading people or leading a new project suits you.
+For this reason, job rotation is very powerful because you get exposed to different skills and different processes which then in turn helps you to get to know yourself on a deeper level.
 Gain as much experience as you can, the awareness you gain from this is priceless for your life and career.

-Here’s a practical case on how self-awareness in the workplace can help your managers and organization.
+Here’s a practical case of how self-awareness in the workplace can help your managers and organization.

 In 2013 I was working with Katie, she was one of the key talents for an international company.
 Originally a Key Account manager in headquarter office, she had many of the characteristics typical of the functional professional.